multifacet/cbmm-artifact/README.md

    rsync -avzP {MACHINE}:~/vm_shared/ $RESULTS_DIR
    ```

 3. Process the output.
 For each experiment, we want to get the total runtime (median of 5 runs).
 We found this easiest to do with a spreadsheet.
-We've provided a blank copy of our spreadsheet [here](https://docs.google.com/spreadsheets/d/1KA-ybuvdKClV0VWzlaM6qtJjsZVQMIn2BHZ642A_vUY/edit?usp=sharing).
+We've provided a blank copy of our spreadsheet [here for you to clone (File > Make a Copy)](https://docs.google.com/spreadsheets/d/1KA-ybuvdKClV0VWzlaM6qtJjsZVQMIn2BHZ642A_vUY/edit?usp=sharing).
 Please refer to [this screencast](https://youtu.be/RpBI6XHbVVA) explaining how to use the spreadsheet and generate a CSV of the results for the next step.

    For `xz`, `mcf`, `canneal`, `mix`, and `thp_ubmk`, the correct value can be found in the `$OUTPUT.runtime` file from the experiment's output.